thesammiller/flamenco-server-installation-guide/README.md

 For those who still want to install a Flamenco Server, please consider a one-time donation to Blender.
 You can donate [here](https://www.blender.org/foundation/donation-payment/).

 Installing a Flamenco Server requires the coordination of a few different installations, including the Blender Cloud website and the Blender ID log-in system.
-The process can be compliated.
+The process can be complicated.
 There are some applications which this document assumes familiarity with:
 - Linux terminal - Bash, Ubuntu’s service/systemctl and developer tools like Git
 - Docker - used for MongoDB, Redis and RabbitMQ
 - Python - Pillar is built on Flask, Blender ID on Django and Poetry installs dependencies